polaarbear/PorcupineHtmlEditor/README.md

 <h3><strong>Set up Porcupine</strong></h3>
 <p>
-<h4>Download the Porcupine.zip file from the Releases page.</h4>
+<h4>Download Porcupine.zip from the Releases page.</h4>
-<h4>Extract Porcupine.dll into a folder with any other pre-compiled libraries you may have, and extract porcupine.js into your project's wwwroot</h4>
+<h4>Extract Porcupine.dll into a folder with any other pre-compiled libraries you may have</h4>
+<h4>Extract porcupine.js into your project's wwwroot</h4>
 </p>
 <ol>
 <li>